redeboer/bossdoc/docs/tutorials/getting-started/setup.md

 ```

 Uncomment them (remove the hash `#`) and replace what is between the first
-quotation marks `"..."` with your the path to your workarea.
-In our case, it
+quotation marks with the path to your workarea.
+In our case, it looks like
-looks like this:
+this:

 ```bash
 macro WorkArea "/besfs5/users/$USER/boss/workarea"